camunda/camunda/CONTRIBUTING.md

 1. **Label the pull request** with a backport label (e.g. the label `backport stable/1.0` indicates that we want to backport this pull request to the `stable/1.0` branch).
-   - if the pull request is _not yet_ merged, it will be automatically backported when bors has finished merging the pull request.
+   - if the pull request is _not yet_ merged, it will be automatically backported when it gets merged.
    - if the pull request is _already_ merged, create a comment on the pull request that contains `/backport` to trigger the automatic backporting.
 2. The Github Actions bot comments on the pull request once it finishes:
    - When _successful_, a new backport pull request was automatically created.
-Simply **approve and merge it** by adding a review with a `bors merge` comment.
+Simply approve the PR, and enqueue it to the merge queue by clicking the `Merge when ready` button.
    - If it _failed_, please follow these **manual steps**:
      1. Locally checkout the target branch (e.g. `stable/1.0`).
      2. Make sure it's up to date with origin (i.e. `git pull`).